damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 Not only can you now effortlessly deploy to Kubernetes, it's now _so much_ easier to only get the messages you need with the ability to subscribe to labels.
-On top of that
-, we made _many_ things faster and better looking.
+On top of that, we made _many_ things faster and better looking.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Marcia Ramos for helping us [improving GitLab Pages documentation][gl-pages]